limcheekin/eth-dapps-nextjs-boiletplate/README.md

 4. Run with MetaMask

     As `truffle develop` exposes the blockchain onto port `9545`, you'll need to add a Custom RPC network of `http://localhost:9545` in your MetaMask to make it work.

+## Continuous Integration
+The repository setup Continuous Integration build pipeline with GitHub Actions.
+If you use it as your project template, the first build will fail upon project creation.
+To fix it, you need to setup the `CC_SECRET` encrypted secret for Codechecks and `DOT_COVERALLS_YML` encrypted secret for Coveralls.
+Please refer to [Continuous Integration Setup](doc/ContinuousIntegrationSetup.md) for more information.